some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-With the SOME/IP-SD entry Offer Service the server offers to push notifications to clients; thus, it shall be used as trigger for Subscriptions (like the Publish Eventgroup).
+With the SOME/IP-SD entry Offer Service the server offers to push notifications to clients; thus, it shall be used as trigger for Subscriptions.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_429